josephjzhao/MOHH-JUNIORRESIDENCY-2023-PGYANALYSIS/README.md

 df$cluster=str_extract(df$match, "(?<=- ).*")
 df$residency=str_extract(df$match, ".*(?= -)")

-# Use MCR number to impute PGY status (unfortunately, I do no have a smarter way)
+# Use MCR number to impute PGY status (unfortunately, I do not have a smarter way)
 df$pgy=paste0("PGY", ifelse(grepl("MP", df$mcr), 1, 69-as.numeric(str_extract(df$mcr, "[:digit:]{2}"))))

 # Oddly we have an outlier!